Stormatree/Flash-Platformer-Game/README.md

 Requirements
 ============

-The .fla is only for the MovieClip animations in library, other than that it's all ActionScript.
+The .fla is only for the MovieClip animations in the library, other than that it's all ActionScript.